dyne/dnscrypt-proxy/README-WINDOWS.markdown

 For example, in order to listen to local address `127.0.0.7` instead of `127.0.0.1`, the string value `127.0.0.7` should be set for the key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\dnscrypt-proxy\Parameters\LocalAddress`.

+Mandatory entries to run `dnscrypt-proxy` as a Windows service are:
+- `ResolversList`: has to be set to the full path to the `dnscrypt-resolvers.csv` file.
+- `ResolverName`: has to be set to the resolver name to be used.
+See the `dnscrypt-resolvers.csv` file for a list of compatible public resolvers.

 Plugins should be listed as full paths to .DLL files, optionally followed by a coma and plugin-specific arguments.